wushilin/tlsproxy_go/README.md

 * one listens on 443, and forward the requests to SNI hosts port 443
 * one listens on 3465, and forward the request to SNI hosts port 465

+# Avoid connecting to self
+The program will cause infinite loop if it connects to itself.
+To avoid that, you can specify a self ip by -selfip "ip1;ip2"

+When SNI info points to host that would resolve to one of the self IP addresses, the connection will be rejected.

 # Debug log
 ```bash
 $ ./tlsproxy_go -b 0.0.0.0:443:443 -b 127.0.0.1:3465:465 -loglevel 0